-The Graduate Student Orientation is offered September 14, 2019 by the Office of Graduate Studies.
+The Graduate Student Orientation is offered August 15, 2020 from 10:00 am to 1:00 pm by the Office of Graduate Studies.
 Open to all new credential, master's, and doctoral students, the event gives an overview of the path to obtaining an advanced degree and explains university policies and procedures that pertain to graduate education.
-Current students and recent alumni share their insights through a graduate student panel, and the university's many resources and opportunities are displayed at a resource fair immediately following the event.
+The university's many resources and opportunities are available on the new graduate student orientation Blackboard site.

-Graduate Education Week will be offered in early November, 2019.
+Graduate Education Week will be offered the week of September 28, 2020.
 Keep your eyes open for an exciting week of events.

 The Meeting of the Minds Student Research Symposium provides CSUSB graduate and undergraduate students the opportunity to showcase their research and creative activities through oral and poster presentations.
 This event is an excellent opportunity for students to refine their presentation skills while sharing their talents and knowledge with others.
 Participants with the best oral and poster presentations will receive an award and be recognized during the reception and award ceremony.
-The next Meeting of the Minds will be held in May.
-Contact the Office of Student Research at (909) 537-3728 for more information.
+The next Meeting of the Minds will be held in spring 2021.
+Contact the Office of Student Research at 909-537-3728 for more information.